How Do We Know When Change Deep Frying Oil

 There are other products and equipment that help ensure the longevity of oils.

-Simply filtering the oil on a daily basis can help extend the life of the oil by removing solids that contribute to the degradation of the oil and will help minimize the water content.
+Simply filtering the oil on a daily basis can help extend the life of the oil by removing solids that contribute to the degradation of the oil and will help minimise the water content.

 However the main point here is that this risk can be managed and does not require you to discard oil after a single use, if cared for properly.